Anthony Swofford

-Anthony Swofford (born August 12, 1970) is an American writer and former U.S. Marine, best known for his 2003 book Jarhead, based heavily on his accounts of various situations encountered in the Persian Gulf War.
+Anthony Swofford (born August 12, 1970) is an American writer and U.S. Marine veteran, best known for his 2003 book Jarhead, based heavily on his accounts of various situations encountered in the Persian Gulf War.
 This memoir was the basis of the 2005 film of the same name, directed by Sam Mendes.

 Early life and education

 Swofford was born on August 12, 1970, in Fairfield, California, into a military family.
 He grew up living on a military base.
 His father had served in the Vietnam War, and before that his grandfather had fought in World War II.
 In fact, he was conceived in Honolulu while his father was on a five-day break from fighting in the Vietnam War.

 In his own words, Swofford describes his younger self, before and during his tenure in the U.S. Marine Corps, as "a reader and a loner".

 Terrified of being a failure in a "normal" life, Swofford wanted to join the Marines from an early age, as he saw it as "an entry into manhood".
-However, Swofford's father was against his joining, and the first of two recruiters to visit was escorted from the house.
+However, Swofford's father was against his joining, and the first of two recruiters to visit were escorted from the house.
 Swofford's father had said, "I know some things about the military that they don't show you in the brochures."